IBM/aspera-cli/README.erb.md

 Note that it is equivalent to setting "destination_root" in transfer spec using option --ts=@json:'{"destination_root":"_dst_path_"}'

-## Transfer Spec : parameters for FASP transfers
+## Examples

-Transfer parameters are contained in a "transfer spec".
-This is an associative array.
+Transfer parameters are contained in a "transfer spec", an associative array.
-Changing a transfer spec using JSON syntax is done like this, for instance to override the FASP SSH port to a specific TCP port:
+Changing a transfer spec is done by providing parameters in a JSON syntax.
+For instance to override the FASP SSH port to a specific TCP port:

 ```
 --ts=@json:'{"ssh_port":12345}'